 Furthermore, anatomists typically focus on the wrist-flexing function of this muscle and ignore its contribution to the thumb’s movement in a different direction.
 The palmaris longus, both anatomically and functionally, makes a significant contribution to the thumb’s strength.
 While much of the palmaris longus tendon fans out into the palm, the lateral portion of the tendon attaches to the surface of the meaty thumb muscle (the abductor pollicis brevis) that forms the bulky thenar eminence.
 (You can see this as the broad muscular mound below your thumb.)
-This is the muscle that pulls the thumb outward and toward your pinkie, to a position perpendicular to the palm.
-In fact, if you have a palmaris longus, you can watch its tendon tense at the wrist as you abduct your thumb this way.
-A 2010 study published in Clinical Anatomy compared the strength of this motion, thumb abduction, in the two hands of people who had only one palmaris longus.
-Regardless of which hand was dominant, the strength of thumb abduction was significantly greater in the hand with a palmaris longus.4
+This is the muscle that pulls the thumb outward and then toward your pinkie, to a position perpendicular to the palm.
+In fact, if you have a palmaris longus, you can watch its tendon tense at the wrist as you move your thumb this way.
+A 2010 study published in Clinical Anatomy compared the strength of this motion in the two hands of people who had only one palmaris longus.
+Regardless of which hand was dominant, strength was significantly greater in the hand with a palmaris longus.4

 While it is quite reasonable that a person requiring reconstructive surgery is well-advised to sacrifice his or her palmaris longus to the greater need, these studies recommend that surgeons and anatomists should apprise patients of the potential impact its loss might have on their athletic performance and also recognize the muscle’s important contribution to the strength of thumb abduction.